 Like many such inner urban schools, classroom relationships involved a considerable degree of disputatious feuding and bullying that significantly disrupted learning.
 However, much inherent goodness, kindness, humour, charm and co-operation came with it.
 This typically applied to parents as well as pupils.
 I had previously served in some excellent comprehensive schools with some outstanding heads that had a deep understanding of education.
 I understood from playing my own part in such good practice that a simplistic, harsh discipline-based response to pupil disruption was counter productive in terms of the quality of classroom relationships needed for deep learning.

 If our school was to be successful, given its very unpromising intake ability profile, we would have to aim far higher than mere compliance on the part of our pupils.
 My university experiences had led me believe in the ideas of ‘plastic intelligence‘ promoted by Michael Shayer and Philip Adey.
 Like me, they had both been science teachers who had grappled with the problem of ‘difficulty’.
-How can school students be developed so as to understand ‘hard stuff’, such that the cognitive gains that results from the learning process also boosts their transferable general intelligence?
+How can school students be developed so as to understand ‘hard stuff’, such that the cognitive gains that result from the learning process also boost subject-transferable general intelligence?

 The Cumbria LEA introduced Cognitive Ability Test (CATs) screening in Y7, primarily to drive ‘additional resources’ in the new Local Management funding formula for its schools.
 This served us well.
 It was a CATs-led, rather than a ‘proxy’ FSM-led ‘pupil premium’ driven directly by developmental learning difficulties, not social deprivation.
 The Alfred Barrow admission cohorts never varied much from a mean CATs score of 85 (-1 SD).
 This placed the average pupil admitted at the 16th percentile.
 In a year group of 100 there would typically be only 10-12 pupils with above average (100+) CATs scores.
 Despite that pattern we always had, scattered throughout the year-groups, a small number of very able pupils in the 120 -130+ CAT range.
 The senior Education Welfare Officer and a high proportion of the school’s employees, including teachers, admitted their own children to the school.
 This included our youngest child.
 In 1989, when I took up the headship, our middle child was admitted to Barrow Sixth Form College and the eldest commenced her degree course at Sheffield University.